htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 1. Conduct opportunity analysis and problem identification related to movie recommendation services.

-2. Research existing movie recommendation platforms and identify their strengths and weaknesses.
+2. Research existing movie recommendation platform and identify their strengths and weaknesses.

 3. Prepare customer validation questions and collect initial feedback from potential users.